AlbertTB/SBI_PYT_project/README.md

 }).sort_values(by='Importance', ascending=False)
 ```

 This analysis helps understand the biochemical and structural determinants of ligand binding, aligning with findings from studies on protein-ligand binding affinity prediction via deep learning models.
+The results are availiable in the document "Final Test Set Metrics.txt".

 #### Handling Class Imbalance with SMOTE